Here are some commonly asked questions. If you do not find all of the information you are looking for, please contact us.

 How long will it take to get my acceptance materials and I-20 forms?

-Once we receive your application documents and determine that it is complete, it will take approximately one week to send out the I-20 and the acceptance letter.
+Once we receive your application documents and determine that it is complete, it will take approximately one business day to send out the I-20 and the acceptance letter.
 However, if the application is incomplete, the process will be delayed.

 How can I pay the application fee?

-You can pay the application fee by credit card, personal check, travelers check, money order, or wire transfer.
+You can pay the application fee by credit card, personal check, money order, or wire transfer.

 Do I need to send transcripts with my application?